int-brain-lab/atlas/streamlines/README.md

 Once the solution of Laplace's equation has been obtained, we can estimate its gradient that will be used to integrate the streamlines in Step 4.

-We use central, forward, or backward differences for the numerical scheme of the derivate of $u$ depending on whether the voxel is inside the volume or on the surface, and depending on the relative position of the voxel compared to the volume (which is encoded in $\nu^0(p)$).
+We use central, forward, or backward differences for the numerical scheme of the derivative of $u$ depending on whether the voxel is inside the volume or on the surface, and depending on the relative position of the voxel compared to the volume (which is encoded in $\nu^0(p)$).

 We get: